10 Side Hustle Ideas for Creatives

 Social Media Training

 Social media is such a big part of our lives, yet so many companies don’t know how to use it to the best of their ability.
-As a social media coordinator you could offer help to start-ups, authors, new businesses, students etc. You could offer courses via Skillshare or run talks via Funzing or Eventbrite.
+As a social media coordinator, you could offer help to start-ups, authors, new businesses, students etc. You could offer courses via Skillshare or run talks via Funzing or Eventbrite.
 Share your insight via a blog or even run webinars.

 Coaching and one-on-one mentorship is a growing career path, particularly in business-central cities like London and Manchester.
 You can offer one-on-one coaching to clients either in person or via online services like Skype or FaceTime.
-Coaching is another form of mentorship that is a mix between counselling and career advice, you can’t give your clients the answer but you can guide to make the right choices for them and keep them motivated to keep going.
+Coaching is another form of mentorship that is a mix between counseling and career advice, you can’t give your clients the answer but you can guide to make the right choices for them and keep them motivated to keep going.
 Start a website or a blog and reach out to people, particularly other coaches, for advice on how to get started.

 Yes, this is a side hustle and it is possible to become an influencer as a side hustle.
 Maybe not to the level of Zoella, but as a micro-influencer you can create a platform in a niche that you’re passionate about that allows you to spread your creative wings and develop your profile.